Manhattan West: Five Manhattan West

 Formerly known as Westyard Distribution Center, the building at 450 West 33rd Street was designed by Davis Brody Bond and originally opened in 1969.
-The 1.8 e6ft2, 16-story building originally had a beige precast concrete facade with a sloped base, and although the facade was cleaned in 2003, it was seen as out of place with the architecture of the surrounding neighborhood.
+The 1.8 e6ft2, 16-story building originally had a beige precast concrete facade with a sloped base, which was seen as out of place with the architecture of the surrounding neighborhood.
 As of 2014, it contained the headquarters of the Associated Press.
 In 2014, the brutalist concrete exterior was replaced with a glass facade by Rex Architects.
 Its interior and mechanical systems were also renovated.
 When renovation of the building was completed, it was renamed Five Manhattan West.
-The Building host various tenants, however is largely populated by Amazon (company) marketing division, Whole Foods Market, Peloton Interactive's studio and a large upscale food hall, under the brand Citizens NYC.
+The building's tenants include Amazon's marketing division, Whole Foods Market, and Peloton Interactive's studio.

 The Lofts

 As part of the project, a building constructed in 1913 on 33rd Street was redesigned as a flexible workspace and office space.